 What Is a Grand Jury?

-A grand jury is 16 to 23 impartial citizens that are selected to independently review criminal incident.
+A grand jury is 16 to 23 impartial citizens that are selected to independently review the criminal incidents.
 Grand juries meet in private to investigate and conclude if formal charges should be filed against a person.
 If they believe that a criminal prosecution should ensue, an indictment is then issued.

 For an indictment to be issued, a prosecutor must convince at least 12 members of a grand jury that formal charges are warranted.
 It should be noted that during this review, the accused and their counsel are not generally present.
 Grand jury members are not required to examine anything other than what the prosecutor presents to them.
 Instead, members conduct their own investigations using their own methods without outside interference or court supervision.